 In the Delimiter* field, specify the symbol used to delimit the data.
 For a whitespace, use \s+.

-In the Skip Initial Space field, select to skil spaces after the delimiter.
+In the Skip Initial Space field, select to skip spaces after the delimiter.

 In the Skip Blank Lines field, select to skip blank lines instead of interpreting them as NaN values.

-In the Parse Dates field, enter a comma-separated list of columns that should be parsed as dates.
+In the Columns To Be Parsed as Dates field, add a comma-separated list of columns that should be parsed as dates.

-In the Infer Datetime Format field, select to use Pandas to automatically interpret the datetime format.
+In the Interpret Datetime Format Automatically field, select to use Pandas to automatically interpret the datetime format.

 In the Decimal Character field, enter a character to interpret as a decimal point.